Refining Your Nasal Tip

 Long-Lasting Rhinoplasty Results

 Our practice specializes in rhinoplasty that enhances people's overall appearance and gives them results they are happy with for many years to come.
 Dr. Malhotra is board-certified in ear, nose, and throat surgery and in plastic surgery, making him exceptionally qualified to perform rhinoplasty.
-Request a complimentary consultation or call our Jackson office at (517) 789-9800 or our Ann Arbor office at (734) 913-5100 to schedule a consultation and discover your potential for a beautiful nose.
+Request a consultation or call our Jackson office at (517) 789-9800 or our Ann Arbor office at (734) 913-5100 to schedule a consultation and discover your potential for a beautiful nose.